sandreae/dont-hug-me-im-gardening/README.md

 this, I chose [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components) for building the UI.
 I like using browser native tech, and I was interested to see how using pure Web Components in place of common front-end frameworks would feel.
-This meant I got seduced by the idea of doing a "no-build" front-end, which is great ;-> (gotta love `npx http-server ./src`), there is only one dependency, this being the p2panda web client library `shirokuma`, which is included.
-I'm not so hardcore that i wanna lose my basic dev tools though, so there linting and formatting dev dependencies.
+This meant I got seduced by the idea of doing a "no-build" front-end (gotta love `npx http-server ./src`), there is only one dependency, this being the p2panda web client library `shirokuma`, which is included.
+I'm not so hardcore that I wanna lose my basic dev tools though, there are still linting and formatting dev dependencies.
 The final goal was to be able to cross-compile and bundle the app for all common desktop platforms.
 I chose [`tauri`](https://tauri.app) for this, which is a framework I've wanted to use more for a while.